migaku-official/Migaku-legacy-guides/content/en/tools-guides/migaku-kindle/support.md

 ## User's Manual

-We have created a detailed <internal-link to="/tools-guides/migaku-kindle/guide">User's Guide for Migaku Kindle</internal-link>.
+We have created a detailed <link to="/tools-guides/migaku-kindle/guide">User's Guide for Migaku Kindle</link>.
 It is recommended that if you are having an issue with a specific feature in the add-on that you reference its relevant section in the User's Manual which may help to resolve your issue.

 ## Seeking Support